rangle/ngCourse2/handout/routing/child_routes.md

 > View examples running in full screen mode to see route changes in the URL.

-## Accessing a Parent's Route Params ##
+## Accessing a Parent's Route Parameters ##

 In the above example, say that the child routes of `product-details` needed the ID of the product to fetch the spec or overview information.
-The child route component can access the parent route's params as follows:
+The child route component can access the parent route's parameters as follows:

 ```javascript
 export default class Overview {